RFP2212-SaltVinegar/products-service/README.md

-# Product Overview API Endpoint
+# Products API Service
 A complete redesign and optimization of a back end system (comprised of an express server and PostgreSQL database) to meet large quanitities of data and traffic.

 This section focuses on modernization of the Atelier products API.

 ## Tech Stack: <br>
 <a href="">![-Node](https://img.shields.io/badge/Node.js-339933.svg?style=for-the-badge&logo=nodedotjs&logoColor=white)</a>